Southclaws/progress2/README.md

 A SA:MP UI library for rendering progress bars used to visualise all manner of data from health to a countdown timer.

-Library originally written by Flávio Toribio (flavio_toibio@hotmail.com) Now maintained by Southclaw in version 2+ with new features.
+Library originally written by Flávio Toribio: flavio_toribio@hotmail.com Now maintained by Southclaw in version 2+ with new features.